yasirbhutta/yasirbhutta.github.io/computer-basics/docs/software.md

 Some examples of system software are:

-**Operating system:**
+1.1 **Operating system:**

-- The operating system is a software that controls and coordinates the computer hardware devices and runs other software and applications on a computer - It serves as the interface between hardware, application software, and the user.
+- The operating system is a software that controls and coordinates the computer hardware devices and runs other software and applications on a computer

-Examples:
+- It provides a foundation for applications to run and offers essential services, such as managing memory, processing tasks, handling input and output, and managing files and data.
+- It serves as the interface between hardware, application software, and the user.

+Some common examples of operating systems are:

-Windows (98,2000, XP, Vista, 7, 8, 10,11),Linux (Ubuntu), Macintosh
+  1. **Windows (98,2000, XP, Vista, 7, 8, 10,11)** – Used in personal computers and enterprise environments.
+  2. **macOS** – The primary operating system for Apple’s Mac computers.
+  3. **Linux (Ubuntu)** – An open-source operating system commonly used for servers, personal computers, and embedded systems.
+  4. **Android** – Used in smartphones, tablets, and some other mobile devices.

-**Device Drivers:**
+1.2 **Device Drivers:**

 - The communication between the operating system and hardware components is facilitated by device drivers.
 (Sound Card, Monitor, VGA, Modem, CR-Rom Drive Etc)
-- **Utility program** (File Compressor, Disk Scanner, Antivirus, Backup Utility, Disk Cleanup)

-**Utility Program:**
+1.3 **Utility Program:**

 - A utility is a program that makes the computer system easier to use or performs highly specialized functions.
 - Utilities are used to manage disks, troubleshoot hardware problems, and perform other tasks that the operating system itself may not be able to do.

+**Examples:** File Compressor, Disk Scanner, Antivirus, Backup Utility, Disk Cleanup

 ### 2. Application Software

 Application software is any program that allows you to perform a specific task on your computer.
 There are many different types of application software available, each designed for a specific purpose.
 Here are some of the most common types: